orbitdb/SCPs/scps/SCP-6.md

 - `v`: This field states the entry's version for anyone reading.
 As this is a very simple field there is not anything to change here.

-- `id`: This field is a string and states what log the entry belongs to.
-It helps to prevent mixing up entries into the wrong log and replay attacks.
-There is not much to change here as it's just a string set by the user in userland (like in OrbitDB).
-However in entry version 3 `id` is renamed to `log` because 'id' is used in a couple different places and 'log' seems much better at describing the property.
+- `id`: This field can be any type but should be easy to pattern match, OrbitDB sets it to a string.
+It states what log the entry belongs to and prevents mixing up entries into the wrong log and replay attacks.
+There is not much to change here as it's just a value set by the user in userland (like in OrbitDB).
+However in entry version 3 `id` is renamed to `tag` because 'id' is used in a couple different places and 'tag' seems much better at describing the property.

 - `clock`: This field's value is an object with two properties, `time` and `id`.
 It is a Lamport clock logical timestamp and is the heaviest ordering metric of entries by default.
 The `clock.time` field, like `v`, is simply a positive integer, however `clock.id` by default is set to identity.publicKey which already exists in other places in the entry.
 This is a good chunk of bytes that can be excluded, either by lazily adding `clock.id` when explicitly set by the user or removing it completely (changing `clock` to what `clock.time` is now).